trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/setting-up-app.md

    Then the code creates a `contract` object to represent the LB contract and a `storage` object to represent the contract's persistent storage.
    Finally, it retrieves the exchange rates for XTZ and tzBTC and stores them using the code you create in the next step.

+   Don't worry about errors about missing imports in this file, because you will add those imports later.

 1. Create a file named `src/utils.ts` and add the following function to retrieve the exchange rates: